eva5covergence/eva5_internal_discussion_docs/S6_assignment_discussion.md

 3. Finally run all 5 models using best hyper paras from step 1 and use above function to draw the graph - Varsha
 4. Misclassified images by GBN - We will see at the end

-FYI - There is a method to save model in case want to save the model in case of GBN model
+FYI - There is a method to save model written in shared notebook by me in case want to save the model in case of GBN model

-**Hyper parameter search approach: **
+**Hyper parameter search approach:**

 Different Algorithms (l1, l2, l1&l2) with BN & l1&l2 with GBN
 	Multiple ranges ([0-1],[0-0.01],[0-0.001], [0-0.0001])